-12.1 The recommendations that the planning service looks to investigate opportunities for shared working and adopts a more flexible development management approach, in time could deliver a planning service that is better value for money.
+12.1 The recommendation that the planning service looks to investigate opportunities for shared working and adopting a more flexible development management approach, in time could deliver a better value for money planning service.

 13. CLIMATE CHANGE, CARBON IMPLICATIONS AND BIODIVERSITY